danish330/Operational-Risk-Automation-System-/README.md

 Step 1.
 Go to the GitHub repo:
    [🔗 RBC Operational Risk Automation System (GitHub)](https://github.com/danish330/Royal-Bank-of-Canada-Operational-Risk-Automation-System-)

-2. Click on:
+Step 2.
+Click on:
    **`Royal_Bank_of_Canada_Operational_Risk_Automation_System.ipynb`**

-3. At the top of the notebook preview, click:
+Step 3.
+At the top of the notebook preview, click:
    **“Open in Colab”**

-4. In Colab, click the button:
+Step 4.
+In Colab, click the button:
    **`Click **“Run all”** from the top, just below "tools".

-5. Wait a few seconds, then scroll down to see all the results of this system:
+Step 5.
+Wait a few seconds, then scroll down to see all the results of this system:

    - ✅ Trade Match Status (Pie Chart)
    - 📤 CTM Allocation Status (Pie Chart)